Towards Healthcare Research & Consulting

 Presence of Key Players Dominated North America

-North America held the largest share of the long read sequencing market in 2023.
+North America held the largest share of the long read sequencing market by 43% share in 2025.
 The state-of-the-art research & development facilities, increasing investments & collaborations, and the presence of key players drive the market.
 The key players, such as PacBio, Azenta, Thermo Fisher Scientific, and Illumina, hold a major share of the global market.
 Novel drug discovery research and increasing awareness of personalized medicines boost the market.
 The market is also driven by favorable government policies and regulatory approvals for personalized medicines.
 In 2022, the US FDA approved 12 novel personalized medicines, accounting for 34% of all newly approved therapeutics.
 Out of which, 5 were new cell and gene therapies.

 Favorable Government Policies Drive Asia-Pacific

-Asia-Pacific is projected to host the fastest-growing long read sequencing market in the coming years.
+Asia-Pacific is projected to host the fastest-growing long read sequencing market by 21% share in the coming years.
 The rising geriatric population, increasing genetic and chromosomal disorders, and growing research and development drive the market.
 The market is also driven by favorable government policies to support genomics in respective nations.
 As of January 2024, whole genome sequencing of 10,074 individuals across 99 communities was completed under the ‘GenomeIndia Project.’
 China's government also actively supports genomic research.
 In 2016, it announced a $9 billion, 15-year project to collect, analyze, and sequence genomic data to become a global leader in precision medicine.
 Similarly, the Japanese government supports the advancement of genomic research and the strengthening of collaboration with international research communities.

 Europe Emerges as a Key Growth Driver in the Long Read Sequencing Market

-Europe is expected to grow significantly in the long read sequencing market during the forecast period.
+Europe is expected to grow significantly in the long read sequencing market by 27% share during the forecast period.
 The industries in Europe are focusing on various research and development by using long-read sequencing for new treatment and diagnostic option development for the rising genetic diseases.
 At the same time, institutes are also collaborating with them to enhance this production.
 Thus, all these factors, along with the rising use of personalized medication, are promoting the market growth.

 Top Companies in the Long Read Sequencing Market